Stef-00012/Likeify/README.md

 # Likeify

-Likeify is a script that runs every 30 minutes (can be configured) and creates (or modified if it was already created earlier by the script) a playlist with your Spotify liked songs so you can have them public.
+Likeify is a script that runs every 30 minutes (can be configured) and creates (or modified if it was already created earlier by the script) a playlist with your Spotify liked songs so you can have them public.<br />
+User access tokens and refresh tokens are stored locally in a `.db` file.

 ## How to Run?